Key Takeaways:

 No, brand and reputation are not the same, although they are closely related and often influence each other.

-A brand is the identity of a business or organization, created and shaped by the company itself.
+A brand is the identity of a business or organisation, created and shaped by the company itself.
 It includes the name, logo, design, and the overall image that the company presents to the world.

 The brand is what a company communicates about itself through marketing, advertising, and the customer experience it designs.
 It represents the promises, values, and personality of the business.